 There is an interesting story behind this Glutinous Rice Cake which is a must have especially during Chinese New Year.
-Rumours has it that it is used to 'seal' the lips of the 'Kitchen God', a diety installed in some chinese homes.
+Rumours has it that it is used to “seal” the lips of the “Kitchen God”, a deity installed in some Chinese homes.
 He meets up with the Jade Emperor to give his yearly report on the family.
-Before that, the family would offer prayers and this sticky 'kuih' would be one of the offerings to 'seal' his lips since it is sticky.
-This is to ensure he would not be able to tell on the family, especially the negative aspects like bickerings, misunderstandings* and so on, thus the family would be in the good books of the Jade Emperor.
+Before that, the family would offer prayers and this sticky kuih would be one of the offerings to seal his lips since it is sticky.
+This is to ensure he would not be able to tell on the family, especially the negative aspects like bickerings and misunderstandings.
+Thus, the family would be in the good books of the Jade Emperor.

 Glutinous Rice Cake is also known as: Kuih BakulNin GouNian Gao年糕Kue KeranjangTi Kwe